 - Assisting supervisors and managers with any necessary disciplinary actions by reviewing personnel files

-- Administering the payroll for (hourly only) employees.
+- Administering the payroll for hourly employees.

 Qualifying for a Career in Human Resources